 Summary

 Successfully defining and executing a strategy in a world of increasing uncertainty is challenging.
-It requires modernizing portfolio management, applying Lean-Agile thinking, and organizing Agile teams and ARTs around value streams that deliver a continuous flow of value to the enterprise’s customers.
+It requires modernizing portfolio management, applying Lean-Agile thinking, and organizing Agile teams and ARTs around value streams that deliver a continuous flow of value to customers.

 Learn More